-We only respond to submissions we’re interested in.
 Games should not be offensive to any gender, religion, race, ethnicity, sexual orientation, body type, age group, nor to people with different cognitive or physical abilities; nor to those with with different marital or cohabitation preferences.
-Do not submit games which present pedophilia or abusive relationships in a positive light.
+Do not submit games which present pedophilia or abuse in a positive light.

 Do not send submissions to our Facebook, Twitter, Tumblr, Discord, or other social media pages.
 We will only consider submissions that follow these guidelines.